Getting Started with CloudFront

 For your bucket to work with CloudFront, the name must conform to DNS naming requirements.
 For more information, go to Bucket Restrictions and Limitations in the Amazon Simple Storage Service Developer Guide.

 Select a region for your bucket.
-By default, Amazon S3 creates buckets in the US-Standard region.
+By default, Amazon S3 creates buckets in the US East (N. Virginia) region.
 We recommend that you choose a region close to you to optimize latency, minimize costs, or to address regulatory requirements.

-Select your bucket in the Buckets pane, and click Upload.
+Select your bucket in the Buckets pane, and choose Upload.

-On the Upload - Select Files page, click Add Files, and choose the files that you want to upload.
+On the Upload - Select Files page, choose Add Files, and choose the files that you want to upload.

 Enable public read privileges for each object that you upload to your Amazon S3 bucket.

-On the Set Details page, click Set Permissions.
+On the Set Details page, choose Set Permissions.

-On the Set Permissions page, click Make everything public.
+On the Set Permissions page, choose Make everything public.

 After the upload completes, you can navigate to this item by its URL.
 In the case of the previous example, the URL would be: